Raraunga Ohumahi — Te Kanorau me te WhakaurungaWorkforce data - Diversity and inclusion

 - Most of our people feel they can be themselves at work (82%).

-- Having better data helps us to understand our progress, what’s going well and where we need to do more.
+We will be running Te Taunaki again in 2025.
+Having this data helps us to understand our progress, what’s going well and where we need to do more.